-What Are The Ingredients In E-Liquid?Categories: Flavours, Learn, Liquids
+What Are The Ingredients In Vape Juice?

-E-liquid is made up from just a few different ingredients: Propylene Glycol (PG), Vegetable Glycerin (VG), water, flavourings and nicotine.
+E-liquid is made up from just a few different ingredients: Propylene Glycol (PG), Vegetable Glycerin (VG), water, flavorings and nicotine.
 E-liquids typically feature both PG and VG, with one of the two often more dominant than the other.
 Some e-liquids are 0% nicotine, and these contain exactly the same ingredients minus the nicotine.

 How Is E-Liquid Made?

 Making e-liquid is a lengthy process, and as with any other recipe, e-liquid ingredients need to be carefully measured before mixing.
 This is particularly important with nicotine, as it needs to be measured perfectly to ensure that the correct nicotine percentage is obtained.